David Grether, 1938-2021

-Grether received a Bachelor of Science degree from UC Berkeley in 1960 and served as a second lieutenant in the U.S. Army from 1960 to 1961.
-He then went on to pursue a PhD at Stanford University, which he received in 1969.
+Grether, who was born on October 21, 1938, received a Bachelor of Science degree from UC Berkeley in 1960 and served as a second lieutenant in the U.S. Army from 1960 to 1961.
+He then went to Stanford University to pursue a PhD, which he received in 1969.

 After working at Yale University and its Cowles Foundation for Research in Economics, Grether joined Caltech as an associate professor in economics in 1970.
 He was promoted to professor of economics in 1975 and served as executive officer for social sciences from 1978 to 1982.
 He served as chair of the Division of the Humanities and Social Sciences twice, from 1982 to 1992 and again from 2006 to 2007.

 Philip Hoffman, the Rea A. and Lela G. Axline Professor of Business Economics and History and a colleague of Grether's, said Grether made a big impact on his career by persuading him to take a dual appointment in both social sciences and humanities.
 Hoffman described him as "the person you'd turn to for advice" and "one of the best division chairs we've ever had."

 Grether's research was focused on the study of decision-making by individuals through the use of laboratory experiments.
 He used subjects from diverse backgrounds and developed new econometric methods to measure the consistency of human decision-making processes with the basic principles of economics and game theory.
 His work explored everything from how to assign landing rights at airports to how individual beliefs intersect with economic decisions.